ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 The Defender ATP security baseline configures Defender settings as advised by the relevant Microsoft security teams.
 This baseline configures default settings in accordance with vendor best practice and increases the overall security of the client device whilst still allowing it to function correctly.

-Table 108 Defender ATP security baseline Design Decisions for all agencies and implementation types.
+Defender ATP security baseline Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---